Skip to content

 This mirrors how gh, aws, and other agent-friendly CLIs work — tools the agent already knows from pretraining.

 Adaptive output.
-Return JSON for programmatic use; human-readable text when attached to a TTY.
-Detect with [ -t 1 ] (POSIX) or sys.stdout.isatty() in Python.
-The agent always gets structured output; a human running the script manually gets formatted text.
+Return JSON for programmatic use, and human-readable text when attached to a TTY.
+Detect the terminal with [ -t 1 ] (POSIX) or sys.stdout.isatty() in Python.
+The agent always gets structured output.
+A human running the script gets formatted text.

 Standard exit codes.
 Use POSIX conventions (IEEE Std 1003.1): 0 success, 1 error, 2 usage problem, 127 command not found.
 Agents branch on exit codes rather than parsing error messages.

 Credentials via environment variables.
 Follow the 12-Factor App config principle: never hardcode tokens or API keys.
-Read from $TRELLO_API_KEY, $GITHUB_TOKEN, etc. The agent sets these before calling the script; humans export them in their shell profile.
+Read from environment variables such as $TRELLO_API_KEY and $GITHUB_TOKEN.
+The agent sets these before calling the script.
+Humans export them in their shell profile.

 Non-interactive by default.
 Skills must not block on prompts.
 Expose --yes or --force flags for destructive operations.
 An agent has no stdin to answer questions.